 Now, don’t get me wrong.
-Most IT marketers I’ve met undestand the amount of work required to achieve good rankings.
+Most IT marketers I’ve met understand the amount of work required to achieve good rankings.

-Changes to the Google algorithm, competition improving their rankings constantly threaten your search visibility.
+Changes to the Google algorithm, competition improving Google rankings constantly threaten your search visibility.

 The only way to secure your rankings, traffic, and the leads organic search delivers is by updating your strategy regularly.